Previous Up Next

 AI agents for software engineering

 Today, I came across the article My AI Skeptic Friends Are All Nuts that argues that there are no reasons not to use AI agents as a software engineer.
 In the past half year, I have tried to use agents in my work, but they never have helped me much.
 When, this morning, I asked ChatGTP to generate the code for a M4F MCU that implements the VirtIO code for accessing the GPIO through RPMSG using FreeRTOS, it produced two answers that were both incomplete and incorrect.
-(I have added links to the acronyms to show that these are not very obsure things, suggesting that what I ask is not something extremely obscure.)
+(I have added links to the acronyms to show that these are not very obscure things, suggesting that what I ask is not something extremely obscure.)
 Someone replied, acknowledging that it was outside his domain, that I could break down my prompt into separate prompts.
 I followed this approach and again got some answer that was neither complete nor correct.
 When I made the suggestion to ChatGTP to take Section 5.18 of Virtual I/O Device (VIRTIO) Version 1.3 into account, it produced almost the same code preceded with some babbling from the document, but did not use anything from the specification, not even the code fragments mentioned in the section.
 I understand that a large group of software developers are using AI agents, probably even more than half, but I get the impression that these are software developers in domains where there is a lot of repetition.
 For areas that are less common, such as embedded software development for specific devices, AI agents probably do not have enough training materials, also because a lot of embedded software is proprietary.
 Examples that are provided by companies selling embedded devices are often rather simple.
 For certain application domains, such as aviation and medical, there are often strict coding standards that have to be followed.

 Thursday, June 5, 2025